Rudolf Pöch

 Rudolf Pöch (17 April 1870, Tarnopol, Kingdom of Galicia and Lodomeria – 4 March 1921, Innsbruck) was an Austrian medical doctor, anthropologist, and ethnologist.
 Pöch is also known as a pioneer in photography, cinematography, and audio engineering.
 He can be regarded as a founding father of the Institute for Anthropology and Ethnography at the University of Vienna.
+His work in anthropology has been labelled as "one of the darkest chapters of anthropology" by Katarina Matiasek.
+In the 21st century, the extensive collection of human bones and other remains that he brought to Vienna from his various expeditions has been a focal point of efforts towards the repatriation and reburial of human remains.